2025 Detroit Lions season: Week 5: at Cincinnati Bengals

 In week 5, the Lions visited the Cincinnati Bengals.
 The Lions opened the scoring in the first quarter via a ten-yard touchdown pass from Jared Goff to Sam LaPorta.
 The Lions extended their lead in the second quarter via a three-yard touchdown pass from David Montgomery to Brock Wright.
 The Bengals finally got on the board via a 50-yard field goal by Evan McPherson as time expired in the half, which made the score 14–3 in favor of Detroit at half-time.
 The Lions scored 14 points in the third quarter via a 20-yard touchdown pass from Goff to Jahmyr Gibbs and an eight-yard touchdown run from Montgomery.
-The Bengals scored 14 unanswered points to begin the fourth quarter via a 15-yard touhdown pass from Jake Browning to Ja'Marr Chase and a 64-yard touchown pass from Browning to Chase, reducing the Lions' lead to nine points.
+The Bengals scored 14 unanswered points to begin the fourth quarter via a 15-yard touchdown pass from Jake Browning to Ja'Marr Chase and a 64-yard touchdown pass from Browning to Chase, reducing the Lions' lead to nine points.
 The teams then exchanged touchdowns, first a 12-yard touchdown pass from Goff to Isaac TeSlaa for the Lions, then a two-yard touchdown pass from Browning to Tee Higgins for the Bengals.
 The Lions scored the final points of the game via a safety, making the final score 37–24 in favor of Detroit.
 With the win, the Lions defeated the Bengals for the first time since 1992 and snapped their seven-game losing streak against them.